LeidenUniversityLibrary/digmanclass/glossary.md

 A cohesive and unifying script was needed if his administration was to function properly.
 Caroline Minuscule looks familiar to our modern eyes because producers of typeface working for early Italian printers used it as a model.
-In fact, the ubiquitous default font \'Times New Roman\' on our computers is also based on Caroline Minuscule.
+In fact, the ubiquitous default font 'Times New Roman' on our computers is also based on Caroline Minuscule.

 Copying the Text: Cursive Script